captjt/site/_posts/2017-05-07-Deep-Dive-Go-Interfaces-Part-1.md

 ~~~
 {: .language-go}

-You can see we have three basic interfaces that are defines some behaviors we might want to satisfy when we are trying to manipulate bytes within our programs.
+You can see we have three basic interfaces that define some behaviors we might want to satisfy when we are trying to manipulate bytes within our programs.
 They are well named and you can infer what sorts of things concrete types will do if they satisfy these interfaces.

 A concrete type that implements the Reader interface better have a method of `Read` and it must take in an array of bytes and return an int with an error.